-(5) An instrument appointing a proxy may be in the following form, or another form the board approves:

-..... (name of co-operative)

-I/We ...... (name) of ...... (address) being a member(s) of the co-operative appoint ...... (name) of ...... (address) as my/our proxy or, in that person's absence, the chairperson of the meeting or a person nominated by the chairperson as my/our proxy, to vote for me/us and on my/our behalf at the \annual general/\special general meeting of the co-operative, to be held on the ...... day of ......
-20......and at any adjournment of the meeting.
+(5) form, or another form the board approves: (name of co-operative) I/We (name) of (address) being a member(s) of the co-operative appoint (name) of (address) as my/our proxy or, in that person's absence, the chairperson of the meeting or a person son nominated by the chairperson as my/our proxy, to vote for me/us and on my/our behalf at the annual general/spec cial general meeting of the co-operative, to be held on the day of any adjournment of the meeting.

-#This form is to be used \in favour/\against the resolution.
+#This form is to be used in favour/against the resolution.